This article explains how to add a free Let's Encrypt SSL certificate to your domain.

-This is because 'Let's Encrypt' adds a .well_known/ folder to your site to authenticate the certificate.
+This is because 'Let's Encrypt' adds a .well_known/ directory to your site to authenticate the certificate.
 If your site's DNS is not resolving to a Fully Hosted domain at DreamHost, the certificate cannot create this folder to authenticate and your panel will display the following: